-Research has shown that whole grain consumption helps lower the risk of cardiovascular disease, ischemic stroke, type II diabetes, i, and gastrointestinal cancers (36,37).
+Research has shown that whole grain consumption helps lower the risk of cardiovascular disease, ischemic stroke, type II diabetes, and gastrointestinal cancers (36,37).
 In additon to dietary fiber, whole grains contain… click here. (article by L. Dykes and L.W.
 Rooney)

 Nu Life Market Blog

-A black, high anthocyanin sorghum variety (Tx430) grown in several environments was analyzed for anthocyanins by spectrophotometric and HPLC methods.
+Black Sorghum, a gluten free, high anthocyanin sorghum variety (Tx430) grown in several environments was analyzed for anthocyanins by spectrophotometric and HPLC methods.
 The samples were also analyzed for antioxidant activity using the…click here. (article by Joseph M. Awika, Lloyd W. Rooney, Ralph D. Waniska)

-Sorghum is a rich source of various phytochemicals including tannins, phenolic acids, anthocyanins, phytosterols and policosanols.
+Gluten free sorghum is a rich source of various phytochemicals including tannins, phenolic acids, anthocyanins, phytosterols and policosanols.
 These phytochemicals have potential to significantly impact human health.
 Sorghum fractions possess high antioxidant activity… click here. (article by Joseph M. Awika, Lloyd W. Rooney)

 The Non-GMO Project is a non-profit organization that is committed to providing verified non-GMO choices.
 They are North America”s only third party verification and labeling for non-GMO products.
 If you would like to learn more, take a look at their website at www.nongmoproject.org.
 Nu Life Market is proud to be a part of the Non-GMO … Continued